gmelodie/cclock/README.md

-# centhclock
+# cclock
 Time measure divisible by 100, not 60

 Why the heck is a minute 60 seconds?
 Why on earth is an hour 60 minutes?
 Wouldn't it make much more sense if a minute were 100 seconds, and an hour 100 minutes?
 Oh wait, how about a day being 100 hours?

-Introducing centhclock: a time measure that turns time counting into something that *actually* makes sense.
+Introducing cclock (centhclock): a time measure that turns time counting into something that *actually* makes sense.

 A centhclock is composed by three basic time measures: centhconds, centhutes and centhours